 - Share observations and insights as appropriate

-AMA experts also provide support with the AMA MAP BP Dashboard:
+AMA experts also provide support with the AMA MAP Hypertension Dashboard:

-- Provide analytics and technical support to incorporate AMA MAP BP performance metrics into new or existing dashboards or data distribution processes
+- Provide analytics and technical support to incorporate AMA MAP Hypertension performance metrics into new or existing dashboards or data distribution processes

 - Collaborate to validate data in performance metrics